Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Dividends are a type of payment that limited companies can make to shareholders from their profits.
+Dividends are a type of payment limited companies can make to shareholders from their profits.
 They can be a useful way to reward investment or performance, but the tax rules for dividends are different to other types of income.
+In this article we’ll explain how dividends work for limited company shareholders.

 Can any business pay dividends?

-Most business owners pay themselves from the profits that they make, but because limited companies are a separate legal entity to the people that own them they must use the more formal process of declaring dividends.
+Only limited companies pay dividends, because this is the only type of business structure which issues shares.
+Someone running a different type of business (such as a sole trader) can simply keep the profits they make, but limited companies are a separate legal entity to the people that own them so they need to use the more formal process of declaring dividends.

 How are dividends worked out?